 - 1. The intent of work scope illustrated within these prescriptive drawings is to promote public safety and welfare by reducing the risk of earthquake-related damage to existing wood-framed residential dwellings with a crawl space below the bottom floor.
-These drawings are intended to improve the seismic performance of residential buildings but will not necessarily prevent earthquake damage, nor make a home "earthquake proof" - 2.
-Garages or other portions of the residence built on concrete slabs on grade are not within the scope of this document.
-However, this plan set does apply to those portions of a dwelling that are adjacent to a portion supported on a slab-on-grade foundation but which have a raised floor framing system (crawlspace). - 3.
-This plan set for strengthening is intended to be approved by the authority having jurisdiction (AHJ) without requiring additional plans or calculations. - 4.
-When isolated conditions differ from those shown on the plan set, a supplemental engineered solution (including project-specific details and calculations) shall be developed and shall be issued as an addendum to this plan set.
+These drawings are intended to improve the seismic performance of residential buildings but will not necessarily prevent earthquake damage, nor make a home "earthquake proof". - Garages or other portions of the residence built on concrete slabs on grade are not within the scope of this document.
+However, this plan set is applicable to portions of a residence with a raised floor framing system (crawlspace) that are adjacent to the portions build on concrete slabs on grade. - This plan set for strengthening is intended to be approved by the authority having jurisdiction (AHJ) without requiring additional plans or calculations. - 4.
+When isolated conditions differ from those shown on the plan set, a supplemental engineered solution by a licensed Civil or Structural engineer (including project-specific details and calculations) shall be developed and shall be issued as an addendum to this plan set.
 The project-specific details and calculations must be prepared by a licensed engineer or architect. - 5.
-Where conditions fall outside of the scope of this plan set as defined within "Eligibility for Use", or where the AHJ determines that conditions exist that are beyond the prescriptive provisions of this plan set, an alternative engineered solution (including a complete project-specific plans and calculations) shall be developed.
+Where conditions fall outside of the scope of this plan set as defined within "Eligibility for Use", or where the AHJ determines that conditions exist that are beyond the prescriptive provisions of this plan set, an alternative engineered solution by a licensed Civil or Structural Engineer (including a complete project-specific plans and calculations) shall be developed.
 The project-specific plan set may rely in part on this plan-set, and may require design by a licensed engineer or architect as required by the AHJ. - 6.
-Work performed under permit according to this plan set does not legalize any previous work performed without a permit.
+Work performed under permit according to this plan set does not legalize any previous work performed without a permit. - 7.
+Chimneys and water heaters are not included in the scope of this plan set.